Master Digital Marketing, WordPress, SEO

 San serif typefaces are one of the dominant choices for websites.

-Basically, unlike Serif fonts, these type of fonts does have any cuts and pointed edges.
+Basically, unlike Serif fonts, these types of fonts do not have any cuts and pointed edges.

 If you are willing to write a blog post with an unusual and attractive look, Sans Serif is just the perfect option for you.

-Moreover, sanserif gets divided into few types, they are below
+Moreover, sanserif is divided into a few types, which are below

 • Grotesque